The Godfather: Direction

 Francis Ford Coppola (pictured in 1973) was selected as director.
 Paramount wanted the picture to be directed by an Italian American to make the film "ethnic to the core".

 Evans wanted the picture to be directed by an Italian American to make the film "ethnic to the core".
 Paramount's latest gangster film, The Brotherhood, had done very poorly at the box office; Evans believed that the reason for its failure was its almost complete lack of cast members or creative personnel of Italian descent (the director Martin Ritt and star Kirk Douglas were not Italian).
 Sergio Leone was Paramount's first choice to direct the film.
-Leone turned down the option, in order to work on his own gangster film Once Upon a Time in America.
+Leone turned down the option, to work on his own gangster film Once Upon a Time in America.
 Peter Bogdanovich was then approached but he also declined the offer because he was not interested in the mafia.
 In addition, Peter Yates, Richard Brooks, Arthur Penn, Franklin J. Schaffner, Costa-Gavras, and Otto Preminger were all offered the position and declined.
 Evans' chief assistant Peter Bart suggested Francis Ford Coppola, as a director of Italian ancestry who would work for a low sum and budget after the poor performance of his latest film The Rain People.
 Coppola initially turned down the job because he found Puzo's novel sleazy and sensationalist, describing it as "pretty cheap stuff".
 At the time Coppola's studio, American Zoetrope, owed over $400,000 to Warner Bros. for budget overruns with the film THX 1138 and when coupled with his poor financial standing, along with advice from friends and family, Coppola reversed his initial decision and took the job.
 Coppola was officially announced as director of the film on September 28, 1970.
 Coppola agreed to receive $125,000 and six percent of the gross rentals.
 Coppola later found a deeper theme for the material and decided that the film should not be about organized crime but a family chronicle, a metaphor for capitalism in America.